 We’ll go into durability a little more later on, but a quick note about it here.
-When you’re considering yellow rose gold, there’s a big difference in the durability between 14k and 18k.
+When you’re considering yellow or rose gold, there’s a big difference in the durability between 14k and 18k.
 But that just isn’t the case with white gold.
 You’re going to notice very little difference in their strength because they’re both dipped in rhodium.

 Why might you choose 14k white gold vs. platinum?
 Again, cost.
 But if durability is a serious concern for you — say, you're a doctor, craftsperson or in the service industry and use your hands a lot all day — you might want to look into platinum for to see if the investment is worthwhile for you.

 Platinum Quality & Purity

 Platinum is a naturally white metal, which means that you don't need to combine it with other substances to get that cool tone.
 Almost all platinum is about 95% platinum and 5% other pure alloys, which explains the higher cost.

 Its soft white hue is visually pleasing, but platinum is also renowned for its strength and durability – so much so, that platinum was taken off the market during wartime for military use.
 It's safe to say that platinum is a great option for individuals who want a sturdy engagement ring option.